-This document can be found with the PE Co-ordinator's file in the staff room.
+This document can be found on the school shared drive and with the PE Planning file in the PE shed for Sports Coaches.
 Risk assessments should be included in lesson plans, and safety aspects should be considered with the children prior to the task.
 Children should develop their own abilities to assess risks.

 - First aid equipment should be available, and all staff should know what to do and who to call for assistance in the event of an accident.
 Inhalers for children suffering from asthma must be readily accessible. - Regular checks should be made on all equipment.
 The Co-ordinator should make frequent visual checks for wear and tear and security of major items, and all staff should be responsible for reporting to the Co-ordinator when any items need replacing or repairing.
 Any items constituting a danger should be taken out of use immediately. - All large items of PE equipment are inspected annually by an independent safety officer under a contract. (undertake this task, usually in the summer term). - Children should be taught how to move and use apparatus safely under the supervision of a teacher or responsible adult.
 (See Apparatus Handling Document, Appendix B) - Children should be made aware of safe practice when undertaking any PE activity, (e.g. not lifting hockey stick or cricket bats dangerously, not jumping or running in front of others, etc). - Children should understand the safety risks involved in wearing inappropriate clothing, footwear or jewellery.
-It is recommended that children do not wear any jewellery for PE lessons. - Good class control is fundamental to safety. - Children must know the importance of responding readily to instructions (refer to school behaviour policy for procedures in event of unacceptable behaviour).
+It is recommended that children do not wear any jewellery for PE lessons. - Good class control is fundamental to safety. - Children must know the importance of responding readily to instructions (refer to school behaviour policy for procedures in event of unacceptable behaviour). - Covid -19 equipment use outdoor equipment has been rearranged into separate boxes/bags for each phase group and each class, to avoid cross contamination.
+Each box/bag will be left for over 72 hours (over half term and term breaks) before being used by the next class on the rota.
+Staff and PE coaches have been informed of the upmost importance of this procedure. - Covid -19 indoor PE while the risk remains high, indoor sessions will involved a range of activities which require each child to remain in their own space, (work out sessions, yoga, dance routines) 'Spots' and individual mats will be provided to ensure social distancing measures are upheld.